Fall & Winter Adventures

 See!
 Feel!
 Hear!
 Touch!

 Come explore the senses that let you explore the world.
 Kids will play a variety of musical instruments to hear what they sound like, make textured art that can be seen and felt, and examine what objects look like up close under a video microscope.

 These Saturday workshops allow girls ages 10-12 to meet women scientists from the University of Oregon while participating in hands-on activities.
 The girls will tour the University laboratories where the scientists do their research.
 They will be able to experience the scientific process while getting an exciting behind the scenes peek at research in psychology, biology, chemistry, physics, geography, and computer science.
 The program is run in conjunction with the University of Oregon Women in Graduate Sciences.

 Join us as we partner with Thinkersmith for an exploration of computational thinking.
-We'll find out some of the methods that make computers so good at sorting and processing information.
-We'll also try our hands at computer programming using Scratch, an innovative programming language that lets users create interactive games with just a few mouse clicks.
+We’ll find out some of the methods that make computers so good at sorting and processing information.
+We’ll also try our hands at computer programming using Blockly, an innovative programming language that lets users solve computing problems with just a few mouse clicks.
 Note: This program will take place at the Science Factory.

 Mark your calendars!
 Full descriptions of future programs are coming soon to our web site:

 November 25 - 27, December 6, January 2 & 3

 9 AM – 12 Noon, 1 PM – 4 PM